apmanager001/template-nextjs-supabase/README.md

 # Template using NextJs and Supabase
     * Using node 21 to run packages
     * Using and config for Tailwind 4v
-    * Has Login and Logout pages
+    * Has Login and Register pages
+    * Added default 404 page

 ## Libraries added
     * DaiyUI